What is an Education, Health and Care Plan? (EHCP)

 Where the child or young person is in or beyond year 9, the EHCP must also include the provision required by the child or young person to help prepare for adulthood and independent living.

 You can read the full list of what must be included in each section in the SEND Code of Practice sections 9.62 and 9.63.

 Can I request a particular school?

-The law says that parents or a young person has a right to request that a particular school, college or other institution is named in the EHCP.
+The law says that parents or a young person have a right to request that a particular school, college or other institution is named in the EHCP.
 The Local Authority must agree to this request.
+Unless: